Seventh Buddhist Council

 I immensely thank you for your spiritual support in organizing the Seventh Buddhist Council.
 Without you this would not have been possible to accomplish.
 We have managed to bring together much spiritual support in order to position this Council of Theravada-Mahayana Unity in the world.
 Performing this historical Council is not only essential to reach Unity in Buddhism, but also to clarify its Purpose (Dharma) in life, which is building a Pure Land or Kingdom of Rectitude.
 This involves performing a process of spiritual purification that is critical of the deviations and attacks against Buddhist ethics which usually are performed by some institutions, instructors and supporters, who tend to take advantage of the lack of spiritual unity in the modern world.

-Since the foundation of the World Association of Buddhism a few people have discriminated against us for various superficial reasons: because we are not famous, because of our South American origin, because we do not have purchasing power, because we are revolutionary, due to our number of members, and even because of our spiritual names.
+Since the foundation of the Indian Buddhist Federation a few people have discriminated against us for various superficial reasons: because we are not famous, because we do not have purchasing power, because we are revolutionary, due to our number of members, and even because of our spiritual names.
 Yet, despite the indifference of a number of institutions and despite the discourtesy of some people who have not appreciated our absence of profit and our spiritual endeavour, we have moved on and we have been supported by many Buddhists from India and very many other countries for establishing headquarters all around the world.
 Furthermore, we have carried out dozens of international projects that show how to evolve Buddhism through a New Way in the here and now, providing a psychological, philosophical, scientific, political and religious cutting edge vision for all humanity.
-Thus, we have not only announced the creation of the Maitriyana as an Integrative or Reconciling Buddhism, but, in addition, we have created the Seventh Buddhist Council, Zen Psychoanalysis, the Philosophical Dialogue with Zizek, the Ecumenical Dialogue about Zen Christianity, the theory of the Future of Chan, the International Association of Maitriyana, the World Association of Buddhist Universities, the model of Purna Buddhism, the Artistic Dialogue with Barenboim, the Buddhas Project, the theory of Perennial Buddhism, the Interreligious Dialogue with Pope Francis I, the Spiritual Dialogue with the Dalai Lama, the project of the Eighth Buddhist Council, the Gautama Peace Prize, the Tribute to Mandela, the Peace Projects (Syria, India, Israel, Iraq, Ukraine, Tibet and Burma), the International Association of Buddhist Socialism, the Political Dialogue with UN, the Revolutionary Dialogue with Cuba, the Cultural Dialogue with China, the Legal Dialogue with the International Court of Justice, the Educational Dialogue with UNESCO.
+Thus, we have not only announced the creation of the Maitriyana as an Integrative or Reconciling Buddhism, but, in addition, we have created the Seventh Buddhist Council, Zen Psychoanalysis, the Philosophical Dialogue with Zizek, the Ecumenical Dialogue about Zen Christianity, the theory of the Future of Chan, the model of Purna Buddhism, the Artistic Dialogue with Barenboim, the Buddhas Project, the theory of Perennial Buddhism, the Interreligious Dialogue with Pope Francis I, the Spiritual Dialogue with the Dalai Lama, the project of the Eighth Buddhist Council, the Gautama Peace Prize, the Tribute to Mandela, the Peace Projects (Syria, India, Israel, Iraq, Ukraine, Tibet and Burma), the International Association of Buddhist Socialism, the Political Dialogue with UN, the Revolutionary Dialogue with Cuba, the Cultural Dialogue with China, the Legal Dialogue with the International Court of Justice, the Educational Dialogue with UNESCO.

 In the past we have received physical attacks against our integrity, but we will continue being revolutionary because we have the bravery to propose that which few dare to say.
 Believe me, if we remain united we will be the most inspiring force of Peace and Reconciliation in the history of humanity, being able to overcome the difficulties with love and commitment.
 The Seventh Buddhist Council has been a proof of this.